-Is Blood Pressure Self-monitoring Feasible and Acceptable for Patients with HIV and Hypertension?
+Is Blood Pressure Self-Monitoring Feasible and Acceptable for Patients with HIV and Hypertension?

-Swaziland has the world’s highest HIV prevalence and a substantial cardiovascular disease (CVD) burden, which accounts for approximately 11 percent of deaths.
+Eswatini has the world’s highest HIV prevalence and a substantial cardiovascular disease (CVD) burden, which accounts for approximately 11 percent of deaths.
 A recent study of HIV patients 40 years and older on antiretroviral therapy (ART) at an urban hospital in Swaziland showed that 39 percent had at least one CVD risk factor; the most common was hypertension (HTN), which was found in 25 percent of the study population.

 Identifying contextually appropriate ways to differentiate both HIV and HTN services is a priority.
-Swaziland recommends integration of NCD screening in ART service delivery as part of a comprehensive service package, including at the community level, encouraging differentiated care for patients with HIV and NCDs through the formation of special clubs, but it is not clear how this screening should be done and by whom.
+Swaziland recommends integration of NCD screening in ART service delivery as part of a comprehensive service package, including at the community level, encouraging DSD for patients with HIV and NCDs through the formation of special clubs, but it is not clear how this screening should be done and by whom.

 The Big Picture

 This small pilot study is intended as a first step towards identifying ways to differentiate service delivery for patients with both HIV and HTN.
 If the self-monitoring package proves to be feasible and acceptable at the facility level, the next step will be to pilot its use at the community level, in the context of various DSD models.

 For more information on the study, contact Miriam Rabkin at firstname.lastname@example.org.